This post was last updated on October 28, 2024.

 2. Analyze External Business Environment

-Hence, before you plan your offers and promotions for your customers, analyze your competitors’ pricing plans and offers and try to beat them by offering lower prices or a higher value proposition.
-This can help improve your subscription renewal rates.
+Pay attention to new entrants who might be shaking up the market with innovative approaches or lower prices.
+Analyze your competitors’ pricing plans and offers and try to beat them by offering lower prices or a higher value proposition.

 3. Offer Incremental Promotions